jedevc/fyp-report/report.md

-  Capture the Flag competitions are rapidly increasing in popularity as a technique for learning and teaching computer security, however, they are time-consuming and difficult to manage, due to the need to produce new and interesting challenges, and the inability to detect widespread cheating.
+  Capture the Flag competitions are rapidly increasing in popularity as a technique for learning and teaching computer security, however, they are time-consuming and difficult to manage, due to the need to produce new and interesting challenges and the inability to detect widespread cheating.

   In this report, we present a Domain-Specific Programming language for rapidly